apragsdale/demography/README.md

 ### Examples

 In the examples directory, you can run the `test_plotting.py` script to get a feel for how these functions work.
-There are also some ...... finish this up later..
+Note to self: finish this up after the examples are all written in the example dir...